Kleidukos/glitchbra.in/content/post/write-a-forth-in-haskell-intro.md

 Throughout this tutorial, I will indicate the top of the stack with the convenient `<- Top` marker.
 I would also like to express my gratitude to [Nick Morgan](https://twitter.com/skilldrick) with his [Easyforth](https://skilldrick.github.io/easyforth/), as well as Richard W.M.
 Jones' own take on describing [the implementation of a Forth system](https://github.com/nornagon/jonesforth/blob/master/jonesforth.S).
-If some examples and wording in this series sound similar, it is only because I can only copy the master. :)
+If some examples and wording in this series sound similar, it is only because I can only copy the masters. :)

 This series of article will focus on the implementation of a minimal Forth interpreter.
 Additionally, I took advantage of the situation to learn how to use some less *naïve* functional programming techniques, in an incremental way.

 * In parts 01 and 02, we implement a state machine that processes the Forth instructions in a very simple way;
-* In parts 03 and 04, the state machine will be refactored into using Monad Tranformers through the [MTL](https://hackage.haskell.org/package/mtl) style, adding IO capabilities to what started as a set of pure functions;
+* In parts 03 and 04, the state machine will be refactored into using an effects system, adding IO capabilities to what started as a set of pure functions;
 * Finally, part 05 will focus on adding new Forth constructs, and allowing the programmer to define their own *words* (variables or functions).

 See you [in the next part](/post/write-a-forth-in-haskell-part-01), in which we will see how to implement some of the most common operations on the Forth stack.